Virgin Australia begins codeshare with Air Canada

 The codeshare flights became available for booking on Friday for travel from June 1 2017, Virgin said in a statement.

-The two carriers, who first announced their codeshare partnership in December, are also planning further cooperation.
+The two carriers first announced their codeshare partnership in December and are also planning further cooperation.

 Specifically, the Australian carrier plans to codeshare on Air Canada’s nonstop flights from Brisbane and Sydney to Vancouver, as well the Canadian airline’s seasonal Melbourne-Vancouver service beginning in December 2017.